 Listed in CBS BOSTON’S Best Lobster Shacks on Cape Cod

 Cape Cod A List Best Clam Shack & Best Lobster Roll

-Cape Cod Life Magazine “2013 Best of Cape & Islands Readers’ Choice Awards, 2013, Outer Cape: GOLD: Best Fried Clams; GOLD: Best Lunch; SILVER: Best Seafood Restaurant; SILVER: Best Raw Bar; SILVER: Best Family Dining; SILVER: Best Outdoor Dining; SILVER: Best Chowder; SILVER: Best Ice Cream
+Cape Cod Life Magazine Best of Cape & Islands Readers’ Choice Awards, Outer Cape: GOLD WINNER for Best Fried Clams, Best Lobster Roll, Best Kids Activity, and Best Lunch; SILVER WINNER: Best Seafood Restaurant, Best Raw Bar, Best Family Dining, Best Outdoor Dining, Best Chowder and Best Ice Cream

 Yankee Magazine: One of “12 Best Lobster Shacks”

 Yankee Magazine: One of America’s “50 Best Seafood Dives”

 Yankee Magazine: One of Cape Cod’s Best Lobster Rolls

 Coastal Living: One of America’s Favorite Seafood Dives

 One of Cape Cod Online’s Top 10 Fried Clams

 One of Endless Vacation’s 5 Tempting Seafood Shacks on Cape Cod